Custom Greenhouse Design

 Are you interested in trying UbiGro in your greenhouse?
 Join UbiGro’s Pilot Program and receive discounts, a custom design, and access to the scientists behind UbiGro.
 Fill out the application below to apply for our program today!

-Are you looking for an innovative light solution to add to your product inventory?
+Are you looking for an innovative greenhouse lighting solutions to add to your product inventory?
 Become a UbiGro reseller or distributor and provide this revolutionary greenhouse technology to your customers.

 Ready to purchase UbiGro for your greenhouse?
 You can order pre-cut lengths of the film today!
 If you have questions about purchasing UbiGro, talk to a greenhouse lighting expert.

-UbiGro is a new product that is changing the way cultivators think about sunlight and sustainable growth.
+UbiGro is a new greenhouse film product that is changing the way cultivators think about sunlight and sustainable growth and controlled environment agriculture.
 With every new product comes many questions.